Skip to main content

 Aims

-• To study in depth a selection of prose texts suitable for experienced readers of ancient Greek with broad and in depth knowledge of Greek culture.
+• To study in depth a selection of texts suitable for experienced readers of ancient Greek with broad and in depth understanding of Greek culture.

 Content

-• This module introduces students to a selection of ancient Greek texts appropriate to experienced readers and interpreters of Greek texts in the original language.
+• The selection of text(s) will vary from year to year, but will be appropriate to experienced readers and interpreters of Greek texts in the original language.

 Learning Outcomes